-- The third type of compliance method, personal protective equipment, is anything you wear to protect yourself when administrative and engineering controls alone cannot reduce your lead exposure to acceptable levels. - This might include disposable coveralls or other "full body" work clothing, respirators, vented goggles or face shields, gloves, shoe covers, and hats. - Whatever is appropriate and necessary for the job you're doing. - Another key part of the compliance program is employee training. - This will be provided before you start work on any task that involves exposure to lead. - The training will include information about: - The health hazards associated with lead exposure. - The requirements in the OSHA Lead Standard for Construction. - The contents of your employer's compliance program. - You will also learn how to properly use and maintain any PPE that you'll need to wear on the job. - Your employer will make any of this information available to you upon request, as well. - Before you begin a new task that could expose you to lead, your employer is required to find out just how much lead exposure the job will involve. - The OSHA Standard sets a threshold exposure limit, called the "action level", at 30 micrograms of lead per cubic meter of air over an 8-hour period. - But the action level's technical details aren't as important as understanding how this benchmark is used in situations where you could be exposed to lead.
+- The third type of compliance method, personal protective equipment, is anything you wear to protect yourself when administrative and engineering controls alone cannot reduce your lead exposure to acceptable levels. - This might include overalls, respirators, gloves, hats, goggles and face shields... whatever is appropriate for the job you are doing. - Another key part of the compliance program is employee training. - This will be provided before you start work on any job that involves exposure to lead. - The training will include information about: - The health hazards associated with lead exposure. - The requirements in the OSHA Lead Standard. - The contents of your employer's compliance program. - You will also learn how to properly use and maintain any PPE that you'll need to wear on the job. - Your employer will make any of this information available to you upon request, as well. - Before you begin a new task that could expose you to lead, your employer is required to find out just how much lead exposure the job will involve. - The OSHA Standard sets a threshold exposure limit, called the "action level", at 30 micrograms of lead per cubic meter of air over an 8-hour period. - The action level's technical details aren't as important as understanding how this benchmark is used in situations where you could be exposed to lead. - If your employer's "initial determination" testing shows that airborne lead is below the action level, then no action is required. - Work may proceed without exposure controls, but new tests must be conducted if there are any changes in equipment, processes or personnel that might also cause a change in the airborne lead level.

-- If your employer's "initial determination" testing shows that airborne lead is below the action level, then no action is required. - Work may proceed without exposure controls, but new tests must be conducted whenever there are any changes in equipment, processes or personnel that might also cause a change in the airborne lead level. - If the initial determination shows potential lead exposure is at or above the action level, your employer must do several other things. - More detailed testing will be conducted to determine what the lead exposure levels are for each specific job classification in the work area. - You will be informed regarding which specific work activities could expose you to lead. - You will immediately receive the lead safety training that we discussed earlier. - The action level is also used as a benchmark in the medical surveillance and removal programs that are included in the compliance plan. - The OSHA Standard also sets a maximum daily limit for worker exposure to lead, 50 micrograms of lead per cubic meter of air over an eight-hour shift. - This is called the "permissible exposure limit" ("PEL"). - As we've seen, some tasks in the construction industry can expose you to a lot of lead in a short time. - That means workers could easily be exposed to dangerous levels of lead even before the first air monitoring test results come back from the lab. - So OSHA's Lead Standard for Construction requires employers to provide workers with effective personal protective equipment during this "determination period."
+- If the initial determination shows potential lead exposure is at or above the action level, your employer must do several other things. - More detailed testing will be conducted to determine what the lead exposure levels are for each specific job classification in the work area. - You will be informed regarding which specific work activities could expose you to lead. - You will immediately receive the lead safety training that we discussed earlier. - The action level is also used as a benchmark in the medical surveillance and removal programs that are included in the compliance plan. - The OSHA Standard also sets a maximum daily limit for worker exposure to lead, 50 micrograms of lead per cubic meter of air over an eight-hour shift. - This is called the "permissible exposure limit" or "PEL". - If testing shows that the level of airborne lead is below the PEL, then employees are not required to use personal protective equipment. - Some employers may want their workers to wear PPE anyway, for maximum protection. - If the level of airborne lead in the workplace exceeds the PEL, then your employer must use whatever exposure controls are necessary to reduce it to below the limit. - You will be informed about any actions that they are taking. - Air monitoring must be done to track your potential lead exposure on an ongoing basis. - Your employer must inform you in writing of all the monitoring results. - Employers must keep records of all other air monitoring results as well, and make them available to you to review if you like.